hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 - **TFE TLS certificate private key** - private key file in PEM format, base64-encoded into a string, and stored as a secret
 - **TFE TLS CA bundle** - Ca bundle file in PEM format, base64-encoded into a string, and stored as a secret

-Refer to `./docs/prereqs.md#tfe-bootstrap-secrets` for more details on how the secrets should be created and stored.
+Refer to the [prereqs reference](./docs/prereqs.md#tfe-bootstrap-secrets) for more details on how the secrets should be created and stored.

 ### Compute